esposen/pintos/README.md

 ## Usage

-Follow the [Getting Started](https://web.stanford.edu/class/cs140/projects/pintos/pintos_1.html) to set up pintos on your system.
+Clone this branch and follow the [Getting Started](https://web.stanford.edu/class/cs140/projects/pintos/pintos_1.html) guidlines to set up pintos on your system.

 Run the following commands to run aformentioned tests: